bernhardAxonIvy/doc/source/engine-guide/installation/index.rst

     cd bin
     AxonIvyEngineC.exe

-Alternative, you can start the :ref:`control-center` UI and use it to start the |ivy-engine|.
+Alternative, you can use the :ref:`control-center` to start the |ivy-engine|.
 By default the |ivy-engine| starts in :ref:`demo-mode`.